ctrlspc/XMPPScriptBot/README.md

 Development TODO's:

-1. Implement the script parser
+1. Implement the script parser - DONE
-2. Abstract the dependency on SleekXMPP (so that you can use whatever xmpp library you like)
+2. Abstract the dependency on SleekXMPP (so that you can use whatever xmpp library you like, and for easier unittests)
 3. Proper Sphinx docs